switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

     cd ~/src/openstreetmap-carto/
     sudo -u _renderd psql -d gis -f indexes.sql

-It should respond with "CREATE INDEX" 14 times.
+It should respond with "CREATE INDEX" 16 times.

+## Database functions

+In version 5.9.0 of "OSM Carto" (released October 2024), some functions need to be loaded into the database manually.
+These can be added / re-loaded at any point using:

+    cd ~/src/openstreetmap-carto/
+    sudo -u _renderd psql -d gis -f functions.sql

 ## Shapefile download